koding/kdlearn/guides/connect-laravel-mysql.md

 In order to connect your Laravel app to MySQL, find the database section of the `.env` file (the fields will all have the prefix `DB`), enter the location of the database server (the Koding default for this should be `localhost`), the name of the database that you created, and the username and password associated with the user that your just created.

-For example, if my database server is localhost, my user is named 'John' with a password of "LaravelRocks!", and my database is named "My_Laravel_Database", then the DB section of my .env file should look like this:
+For example, if my database server is localhost, my user is named 'Jim' with a password of "LaravelRocks!", and my database is named "My_Laravel_Database", then the DB section of my .env file should look like this:

 `DB_HOST=localhost`

 `DB_DATABASE=My_Laravel_Database`

-`DB_USERNAME=John`
+`DB_USERNAME=Jim`

 `DB_PASSWORD=LaravelRocks!`